AutumnBrooke/ModeSQLTutorials/README.md

 # ModeSQLTutorials
-Code I used to solve the SQL tutorials at mode.com
+Mode.com offers free SQL tutorials; basic, intermediate, and advanced.
+Here you'll find the solutions to the lesson problems featured in these lessons beginning at the intermediate level.